Where did the myth of Santa Claus come from?

 Mid-November (the first Saturday after November 11), Sinterklaas arrives on Steamboat to a different Dutch harbour, sailing from Spain.
 He parades throughout the country either by ship or Horse and Buggy until December 5, Saint Nicholas’ Day.

-European and English emigrants took Saint Nicholas, Father Christmas and the Christkindl with them to America.
+European and English emigrants took Saint Nicholas, Father Christmas, and the Christkindl with them to America.
 In the late 18th century these were merged into the character of “Santa Claus”.
-Santa Claus had the appearance and good spirit of Father Christmas but was a giftbringer like Saint Nicholas and the Christ Child.
+Early depictions of Santa Claus had the appearance and good spirit of Father Christmas but was a gift bringer like Saint Nicholas and the Christ Child.
 The name “Santa Claus” is obviously a derivative of “Sinterklaas”, the Dutch name for Saint Nicholas.
 In 1823 the poem “The night before Christmas” was published in a New York newspaper.
 Santa Claus’ difference in appearance from Saint Nicholas was established here.
 Due to lack of other explanation, the poem is arguably the basis of Santa’s sleigh and reindeer.

 In those days, the American Santa Claus still looked a lot like the English Father Christmas.
 Green fur-lined robe, grey/brown beard, no hat, but a wreath of holly on his head.
-The modern day image of Santa Claus in his typical red and white outfit the world owes to a 1930’s advertising campaign by Coca-Cola.
+This also explains why is Santa Claus red; the modern-day image of Santa Claus in his typical red and white outfit the world owes to a 1930’s advertising campaign by Coca-Cola.
 When establishing Santa’s look as we know it today, with his pointy hat, and boots, the Coke marketeers were obviously inspired by the ‘Tomte’ or ‘Nisse’, the Scandinavian gnome.
-Because of the similarities in appearance, Tomte or Nisse later merged with Santa and became the giftbringer in most of Scandinavia.
+Because of the similarities in appearance, Tomte or Nisse later merged with Santa and became the gift-bringer in most of Scandinavia.

-After reading up on each of these gift-bringers to verify the source’s information, it became clear(er) to me that our current traditions are in a constant state of evolution, accommodation and reinvention.
-I wonder what this post will look like in 50 years, 100 years, 200 years?
+After reading up on each of these gift-bringers to verify the source’s information, it became clear(er) to me that our current traditions are in a constant state of evolution, accommodation, and reinvention.
+I wonder what this article will look like in 50 years, 100 years, 200 years?